MarcoGorelli/polars-plugins-tutorial/docs/branch_mispredictions.md

 - only if it's not `None`, then take its absolute value

 However, `.abs` is a very fast operation.
-In this case, we can get a nearly 3x speedup by doing something seemingly worse:
+In this case, we can get a nearly 3x speedup by doing something which looks like it should involve more operations:

 - for each row, compute the absolute value, regardless of whether the value's valid
 - put the validities back at the end.
 If a value was invalid to
   begin with, it'll be invalid at the end as well.

+Like this, we can avoid branch mispredictions and save precious time.

 Here's how you can make `abs_i64` faster: